 Mention information regarding what data you collect, to whom you share and how you use your customer personal data.

-You can use Custom Registration Fields Extension for Magento to customise the policies on your Magento Store.
+You can use Magento 2 Custom Registration Fields Extension to customise the policies on your Magento Store.
 Admin can go to Stores > Configuration > Webkul > Customer Terms & Conditions to configure the front-end view.

 Take Customers Consent